Imolai/string_calculator/README.md

 ### Is it extendable with new functionalities and constraints?

-Yes, the code is designed to be extendable.
+Yes, the code is designed to be extendable:

+- We can easily extend the `StringCalculator` class to support new delimiters by modifying the `__default_delimiters` list field or adding a new method to set custom delimiters.
+- We can add operations as new methods and new endpoints of the Flask app to support additional operations (e.g., subtracting, multiplying numbers, etc.).
+- We can extend the `StringCalculator` class to ignore specific numbers, so we can add an additional list field to the class (e.g. `__ignored_numbers`) to specify the numbers to be ignored.

 ### What delimiters do I accept and why?

-The default delimiters are comma (`,`) and space (` `).
+The default delimiters are comma (`,`) and space (` `), see in the `__default_delimiters` list field.

 Custom delimiters can be specified at the beginning of the input string.

 ### How do I handle exceptions?

 Currently, the code raises a `ValueError` for negative numbers.
 Additional exception handling can be added as required.
+Let's say, the code ignores numbers greater than 100 silently according to the requirements.
+But we can change this behavior by raising a `ValueError` exception too.
+Or, we can define a custom exception for the `StringCalculator` by inheriting the `Exception` class.

 ### What are constraints on input and output?

-Input should be a string.
+Input should be a string containing positive integer numbers and delimiters and maybe spaces.
+Custom delimiters are allowed also.

 Output is an integer sum of the numbers.
+Or, in case of any error, an error message ("invalid literal for int() with base 10: '...'").
+Or, `ValueError` exception for non integer, or negative numbers.

 ### How should tests be organized?

-Tests are organized using the `unittest` framework in separate test files for different usages.
+Tests are organized using the `unittest` framework in separate test files for different usages:

+- a library function (all of the library functionality),
+- an independent program,
+- a service.

 ## Table of Contents